SMSpp-Project/MCFLemonSolver/README.md

 The solvers provided by the LEMON project are used through a thin interface in `MCFLemonSolver.h`.
-LEMON has not had a release since 1.3.1 (2014), so its headers need a few portability fixes:
+LEMON has not had a release since 1.3.1 (2014), so its headers need a few portability fixes, and a numerical one:

 - **C++20**: `lemon/bits/array_map.h` and `lemon/path.h` still call the
   `std::allocator::construct`/`destroy` members that were *removed* in C++20;